ddossot/cadfaerl/README.md

 * In-memory non-persistent
 * Local gen_server backed
 * No support for functional partition: start one cache per partition
-* Values can optionally be
+* Values can optionally be expirable
+* Support for a read-through mechanism, using a self populating function
 * Optionally size-limited using a LRU strategy for removing supernumerous entries
 * Simple hit/miss statistics